 In the next few years, the use of genomic data in healthcare will rapidly increase.
 In the future, decisions regarding the prevention and treatment of diseases will be increasingly based on an individual's genetic makeup.

 Everyone must have an equal opportunity to benefit from genomic data.
 Therefore, a working group of the Ministry of Social Affairs and Health has drawn up a proposal for a National Genome Strategy.
-The strategy was published in spring 2015.
-It sets key measures for ensuring that, by 2020, genomic data will be effectively used in healthcare and in the promotion of health and wellbeing.
+The strategy sets key measures for ensuring that genomic data will be effectively used in healthcare and in the promotion of health and wellbeing.

 Personal healthcare will restrain healthcare costs

 An individual can benefit from genomic data in following ways, for example:

 - Better possibilities for individuals to promote their own health.

 - It will be possible to diagnose diseases more accurately.

 - The treatment or medicine to be used can be chosen depending on its effectiveness for the individual in question.

 - We can presume that preventive methods and individual treatments can be developed for the most common diseases.

 - Screenings can be targeted more precisely than before, focusing on the person’s susceptibility to a certain disease.